elastic/apm-agent-dotnet/README.md

     * `Elastic.Apm.AspNetCore.Tests`: Tests the `Elastic.Apm.AspNetCore` project.
 * docs: This folder contains the official documentation.
 * sample: Sample applications that are monitored by the APM .NET Agent.
 These are also very useful for development: you can start one of these applications and debug the agent through them.
+* .ci: This folder contains all the scripts used to build, test and release the agent within the CI.